 The Company's policy is to charge off a loan at any point in time when it no longer can be considered a bankable asset, meaning collectible within the parameters of policy.
 A secured loan is generally charged down to the estimated fair value of the collateral, less costs to sell, no later than when it is 120 days past due as to principal or interest.
-An unsecured loan generally is charged off no later than when it is 90 days past due as to principal or interest.
+An unsecured loan generally is charged off no later than when it is 180 days past due as to principal or interest.
+A home improvement loan generally is charged off no later than when it is 90 days past due as to principal or interest.